OfficeDev/office-js-docs-pr/docs/outlook/apis.md

 ---
 title: Outlook add-in APIs
-description: Learn how to reference the Outlook add-in APIs and declare permissions in your Outlook add-in. ms.date: 10/31/2019
+description: Learn how to reference the Outlook add-in APIs and declare permissions in your Outlook add-in. ms.date: 02/27/2020
 localization_priority: Normal
 ---

 # Outlook add-in APIs

 To use APIs in your Outlook add-in, you must specify the location of the Office.js library, the requirement set, the schema, and the permissions.
+You'll primarily use the subset of the Office JavaScript APIs that are exposed through the [Mailbox](/javascript/api/outlook/Office.mailbox) object.

 ## Office.js library